Clinet/clinet/README.md

 ### States

 If you close Clinet after running it long enough for it to merely exist on Discord, you'll notice a new folder called `state`.
-This folder contains "states" of various structs within Clinet's memory, stored in JSON format.
+This folder contains "states" of various structs within Clinet's memory, stored in pretty-printed JSON format.
 Upon reopening Clinet, these state files are then loaded into memory so Clinet can (for the most part) return to its original "state" before it was closed.
-States were added as helpers to panic recovery so users can continue with what they were doing.
+States were added as helpers to panic recovery so users can continue with what they were doing, and will be replaced with a proper database engine at a later date.

 ### Updating